- We advise you to exercise a high degree of caution in Venezuela because of high levels of serious crime and ongoing political uncertainty.

 Hyperbaric chambers are located at: Unidad de Buceo PDVSA in Lagunillas Norte; Hospital Naval Raul Perdomo in Ctia La Mar; Compania Oriente marine Group in Puerto La Cruz; and Venezuela Divers in Ciudad Ojeda.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, typhoid, hepatitis, tuberculosis, Venezuelan haemorrhagic fever, measles, mumps, rubella and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help